thomasdk/landing_KTD/content/authors/admin/_index.md

 title: Dr. Thomas Krause
 role: Senior Research Associate
 avatar_filename: avatar1.jpg
-bio: Dr. Thomas Krause is a postdoctoral researcher the Gambling Research Center at the University of Hohenheim and a visiting scholar at the Institute for Social
+bio: Dr. Thomas Krause is a postdoctoral researcher the Gambling Research Center at the University of Hohenheim and Research Fellow at the Institute for Social
   Sciences at the University of Stuttgart .
 His core research areas include methods of empirical social research, statistical learning and modeling, LLM Applications, longitudinal analysis methods, prejudice and gambling research.